5cover/psdc/docs/Done.md

 The relationships work on an incremental basis.
 That is, if type A is semantically equal to B, it is also implicitly convertible and assignable to B.

 Out of the 3 relationships, only semantic equality is commutative.

+## should ast nodes contain sourcetokens

+They shouldn't.
+Since we create AST nodes after parsing we need to pass empty sourcetokens to them.
+This makes no sense.

+I see 2 solutions

+1. Make Node SourceTokens optional
+2. Remove SourceTokens property from Node and put the source tokens in a lookup table somewhere.

+Or maybe we can stay with what we have now.
+Maybe this is ok.

+Yes, this is probably fine.
+We already have SourceTokens.Empty as a special case, indicating that this node was created *ex nihilo*.